5 Tips from a lunch bag – organizing school lunches

 Some children don’t like sandwiches so give them leftovers.
 Heat up the leftovers and put them in a Thermos.
-I had child who hated sandwiches, I would heat up taco meat and send the shell and toppings cold, a baked potato with butter or cheese, soup, stew, home made macaroni and cheese.
-Pack warm chili with taco chips, cheese and salsa.
+I had a child who hated sandwiches, I would heat up taco meat and send the shell and toppings cold, a baked potato with butter or cheese, soup, stew, homemade macaroni and cheese.
+Pack warm chilli with taco chips, cheese and salsa.
 When you are cooking make extra and freeze it in individual meals and then you have a supply of lunches in your freezer.

 3. Get lunches packed after supper when the food is out.

 As part of our evening routine, each child would pack the food for their lunch that didn’t need to be refrigerated.
-They packed, veggies, pickles, crackers cookies and in the morning I would add a sandwich or hot food to the lunch bag.
-If you have more than one child this really makes life easy because you don’t need to remember which child like what.
+They packed veggies, pickles, crackers, and cookies.
+In the morning I would add a sandwich or hot food to the lunch bag.
+If you have more than one child this really makes life easy because you don’t need to remember which child likes what.

 4. Finger foods are great but you might want to send a fork

 Some schools have schedules where children eat smaller meals a couple of times a day.
 Pack things that your child can eat a few items at a time.
-Cut up cheese, meat, bread into cubes.
-Send nuts, hard boiled egg, veggies or cut up fruit.
+Cut up cheese, meat, and bread into cubes.
+Send nuts, hard-boiled eggs, veggies or cut-up fruit.
 If you have a container with lots of sections they can open one box and see all their choices.
-It makes it easier to pack and the child doesn’t have to struggle with lots of container and there is less to wash at the end of the day.
+It makes it easier to pack and the child doesn’t have to struggle with lots of containers.
+There is less to wash at the end of the day.
 Children are not good at washing their hands before every meal so encourage them to use a fork, send a plastic one in their favourite colour.